 District prepared includes only the intern delivery model.
-Out-of-State Prepared includes Out-of-Country also.

-This report focuses on three basic types of preliminary teaching credentials issued by the Commission for service in K-12 academic settings:
+This report focuses on three basic types of teaching credentials issued by the Commission for service in K-12 academic settings:

-- Multiple Subject teaching credentials authorize service in self-contained classrooms that are commonly offered in most elementary schools and in core settings offered in grades 5 through 8; - Single Subject teaching credentials authorize service in departmentalized classes that are most commonly offered in middle and high schools; and
+• Multiple Subject teaching credentials authorize service in self-contained classrooms that are commonly offered in most elementary schools and in core settings offered in grades 5 through 8;

-• Education Specialist instruction credentials authorize special education instruction in a variety of settings for students with special needs.
+- Single Subject teaching credentials authorize service in departmentalized classes that are most commonly offered in middle and high schools; and - Education Specialist Instruction credentials authorize special education instruction in a variety of settings for students with special needs.